kubescape/kubescape.io/docs/docs/install-operator.md

 !!! note
     Requires a kubescape-operator chart release that includes `defaultFrameworks` (and an operator image that reads it).
 On older charts the Helm `--set` is accepted but ignored.

-Choose which security frameworks the operator uses when a scan request has **no** `targetNames` (empty scheduled `scanV1`, API scans without targets, startup scan, and exception-triggered rescans).
+Choose which security frameworks the operator uses when a scan request has **no** `targetNames` (empty scheduled `scanV1`, API scans without targets, continuous scanning, startup scan, and exception-triggered rescans).

 By default the value is empty (`[]`): the chart does not write the field, and the operator keeps its legacy fallbacks (see [Scheduled scans](operator/scheduled-scans.md)).
 Set a list to opt in: